algerina/coronavirus/README.md

 # Project Name

-> This project ismobile web application to check a list of metrics  created making use of React and Redux.
+> This project is mobile web application to check a list of metrics  created making use of React and Redux.

 ![screenshot](./src/snap1.JPG)
 ![screenshot](./src/snap2.JPG)